Editor’s Note: This post was updated on October 4, 2018, for accuracy and comprehensiveness. It was originally published on May 5, 2018

 Classically, obesity has been defined by having a high Body Mass Index (BMI), a way of expressing the relationship of your weight vs. your height.
 If your BMI exceeds 25, you’re labeled “overweight,” and once your BMI increases beyond 30, you progress into different levels of obesity.

-This is the way doctors have been diagnosing people with obesity for years, but unfortunately, BMI has led to confusion by inappropriately labeling people as obese when they are not, or healthy when they should be aware of their obesity risks.
+Doctors have used BMI for obesity assessment for years, but unfortunately, BMI has led to confusion by inappropriately labeling people as obese or overweight when they are not, or healthy when they should be aware of their obesity risks.

 Obesity doesn’t always simply mean “fat.”
 What obesity does mean is the excess accumulation of body fat, but what’s excess for you might not be for someone else.
 It is possible to have a “normal” BMI but a lot of excess fat; this is called being “skinny fat.”
 Crucially, skinny fat people share many of the same metabolic risks as people who have high BMIs, including the risk of inflammation and a faulty immune system.

 This is why you should look at having too much body fat not only as a problem for people who are visibly overweight, but also for people who don’t have enough muscle relative to how much body fat they have.

 One way to determine whether you’re at risk is to have your body composition analyzed.
 This assessment method will reveal your body fat percentage, a number that you can use to understand if the amount of fat you have is healthy or excessive for someone of your size.